Haletran/42_Minishell/README.md

 - Echo built-ins might need to change to accomodate parsing
 - Parsing to get better input and output
 - Exit code of commands
-- Right exit error message (instead of error)
+- Right exit error message (instead of perror)
 - Env built-in parsing
-- Fix heredoc not one after the others

 ## TO_DO